kennysmithed/oels2021/oels_practical_wk4_maze.md

 # Option 2: one list of pairs

-Option 1 is OK, but I don;t love the fact that the correct and incorrect continuations are in completely seperate lists - so e.g. if I want to see which distractor is going to be paired with "sat" I have to count through the lists.
+Option 1 is OK, but I don't love the fact that the correct and incorrect continuations are in completely seperate lists - so e.g. if I want to see which distractor is going to be paired with "chased" I have to count through the lists.
 An alternative is to pass our `make_maze_trial` function a single list which contains all the words already paired up.
 That is actually really easy to do because lists can themselves contain lists - so we can have a list of items, where each item in that list is itself a list containing the correct continuation and its associated distractor.
 That would be represented as follows:

 ```js
 var one_list = [["The","x-x-x"],["dog","thon"],["chased","pirths"],["the","swax"],["cat.","yits."]];
 ```

-So `one_list` is a list of 6 items, each of which is a list containing the correct continuation and the distractor it is to be shown with.
+So `one_list` is a list of 5 items, each of which is a list containing the correct continuation and the distractor it is to be shown with.
 We could then use a for-loop to work through this list, simply shuffling each pair and using them as the `choices` parameter in our reading trials as we go, like this:

 ```js
 function make_maze_trial(sentence_distractor_pairs) {